Process to Guide ASA’s Determination of Whether to

 - Relevant information about those making the recommendation, including any conflicts of interest

 - ASA staff will first consider the request, ensuring the application is complete and merits further consideration.
-ASA staff will also determine the appropriate ASA section(s) or committee(s) to which to refer the request.
-This step should be completed within a week.
+For statements not proposed by ASA committees or sections, ASA staff will also determine the appropriate ASA section(s) or committee(s) to which to refer the request.
+This step is expected to be completed within a week.
 Similarly, ASA staff will monitor the progression of the request to ensure a timely response.
-Once ASA staff has completed this step, they shall inform the Professional Issues and Visibility Council that a committee has been asked to review a request, also naming the committee.
+Once ASA staff has completed this step, they shall inform the Professional Issues and Visibility Council that an ASA entity is proposing a board statement or has been asked to review a request, also naming the entity.
 Staff may decide the Council of Sections Governing Board should be the entity informed.
 If staff decide a request should not be advanced, they must inform the requester upon their decision.

 - Notice of new board statements, and any other public statement covered by this process (e.g., amicus brief), shall be communicated to ASA membership.